-- Seminomas: These usually develop between the ages of 30 and 50.
+Seminomas: These usually develop between the ages of 30 and 50.
 They tend to grow slowly and respond very well to treatment.
-Men with seminoma are at lower risk of cancer having spread at the time of diagnosis. - Non-seminomas: These tend to develop earlier in life than seminomas.
-They peak in men age 20-35.
-They include teratomas, embryonal cancers and mixed germ-cell tumours.
+Men with seminoma are at lower risk of their cancer having spread at the time of diagnosis.

+Non-seminomas: These tend to develop earlier in life than seminomas.
+They are most common in men aged 20-35.

+Non-seminomas can include cells called teratoma, embryonal, yolk sac and choriocarcinoma.
+A tumour can include both seminoma and non-seminoma cells.
+They are called mixed germ-cell tumours.
 They tend to grow and spread faster.

-Men with non-seminoma tumours are more likely to need additional treatment after surgery (see page 28 for information on treatment after surgery).
+Men with non-seminoma tumours are more likely to need additional treatment after surgery (see page 37 for information on treatment after surgery).
 They are still highly curable in most cases, even if they have spread.